BenPyton/ProceduralDungeon/Packaging.md

 ## Packaging a Blueprint-only project

-If you want to package your Blueprint-only project for **another platform** than Windows, then you will have to compile the plugin for the target platforms you want and then [[install it like you did before|Installation]].
+If you want to package your Blueprint-only project for **another platform** than Windows, then you will have to compile the plugin for the target platforms you want and then [install it like you did before](Installation.md).

 To compile the plugin, you don't need to have an Unreal Engine project.\
 However, you will need to have the necessary development tools for the targeted platforms.\